 - The nature of a hydrogen bond is either dipole-dipole type, ion-dipole type or dipole-induced dipole type.

 - Intermolecular molecules can form molecules bonding with four other water molecules.

 - Due to hydrogen bonding in water, the water molecules are closely packed so water has less volume but more density than ice where an open cage-like structure is observed.

 - The length of a hydrogen bond is characteristically 0.15-0.2nm.
 Hydrogen bonding may lead to the formation of dimers and it is used to explain the anomalously high boiling points of H2O and HF.

-On the molecular level when a hydrogen bonding is formed, the sum of the Van der Waals radii of the atoms is always greater than the actual observed distances.
+On the molecular level when a hydrogen bonding is formed, the sum of the Van der Waals radii of the atoms is always greater than the actually observed distances.
 A typical hydrogen bond is linear, generally attached by a short covalent bond.
 The hydrogen bonds are weaker than the ionic bonds but are stronger than the dispersion forces.
 Hence they weaken the interionic interactions in solid lattices by hardening the crystals of covalent compounds which are generally held together by Van der Waals forces only.